carpeliam/at-journal-2024/src/entries/at-day-125-horseshoe-canyon-lean-to-to-shaws-hostel-in-monson-me.md

 ---
-title: "AT Day 125: Horseshoe Canyon Lean-to to Shaw's Hostel in Monson, ME"
+day: 125
-date: 2024-08-05
+date: 2024-08-05T00:00:00.000Z
+dateStr: 8/5/2024
 location: Horseshoe Canyon Lean-to
+destination: Shaw's Hostel in Monson, ME
 start: 2073.7
 end: 2082.7
-miles: 9.0
 sleep: Building
 mood: 🙂
+title: "AT Day 125: Horseshoe Canyon Lean-to to Shaw's Hostel in Monson, ME"
+sleepScore: 62
+garminFeedback: READY_FOR_THE_DAY
+recoveryTime: 1
+recoveryTimeFactorFeedback: GOOD
+sleepHistoryFactorFeedback: MODERATE
+trainingReadiness: 67
 ---
 I finished all of today's miles by 11:15am or so, in plenty of time for the noon shuttle to Shaw's!
 I've booked TWO nights in a bunk.
 I'm so stoked for my second zero.
 I definitely need it.